sed-inf-u-szeged/DeepWaterFramework/GUIDE.md

 ![Broken row of csv file](guide_images/pic_00.png)

-Add header row to the file, name the columns anything you like, here is an example:
+Add a header row to the file, and name the columns anything you like, here is an example:

 ![Add header row](guide_images/pic_13.png)